-We have five directors who have or are serving as a Chief Executive Officer and five directors who have served as a Chief Financial Officer of an energy company.
+• We have five directors who have or are serving as a Chief Executive Officer and five directors who have served as a Chief Financial Officer of an energy company.

 Director Independence.
 Our Corporate Governance Guidelines provide that a majority of the members of the board of directors and all of the members of the Audit Committee and the Compensation Committee must qualify as "independent directors" in accordance with the NYSE listing standards.
 In addition, it is the policy of the board of directors that all the members of the Audit Committee satisfy the criteria for independence under applicable provisions of the U.S. Securities Exchange Act of 1934 (the "Exchange Act") and applicable SEC rules.
 No director is considered independent unless the board of directors affirmatively determines that he or she has no material relationship with us, either directly or as a partner, stockholder or officer of an organization that has a relationship with us.
-The NYSE listing standards include objective tests that can disqualify a director from being treated as independent, as well as a subjective element, under which the board of directors must affirmatively determine that each independent director has no material relationship with us, either directly or as a partner, stockholder or officer of an organization that has a relationship with us, either directly or as a partner, stockholder or officer of as no material relationship with us, either directly or as a partner, stockholder or officer of an organization that has a relationship with us, either directly or as a partner, stockholder or officer of an organization that has a relationship with us.
+The NYSE listing standards include objective tests that can disqualify a director from being treated as independent, as well as a subjective element, under which the board of directors must affirmatively determine that each independent director has no material relationship with us, either directly or as a partner, stockholder or officer of an organization that has a relationship with as a relationship with us.
 The board of directors considers all relevant facts and circumstances in making independence determinations.